zulip/zulip/docs/subsystems/widgets.md

 - /poll
 - /todo
-- /tictactoe

 The webapp client provides the "widget experience" by default.
-Other clients just show raw messages like "/poll" or "/ticactoe", and should be adding support for widgets soon.
+Other clients just show raw messages like "/poll", and should be adding support for widgets soon.

 Our customers have long requested a poll/survey widget.